How L\'evy flights triggered by presence of defectors affect evolution of cooperation in spatial games: Model

-In Step 2, the agent and its opponent play one of four common two-person, two-strategy, symmetric games.
+In Step 2, the agent and its opponent play one of four common two-person, two-strategy, symmetric games (Fig.~\ref{fig:Step2}A).
 The two strategies are cooperation (C) and defection (D).
 If both cooperate, they receive $R$; if one cooperates and the other defects, the former obtains $S$ and the latter obtains $T$; if both defect, they receive $P$.
-The games are classified into the following four depending on the payoff relationships: the Harmony Game (HG); $R>T, S>P$, the Stag Hunt (SH); $R>T>P>S$, the Prisoner's Dilemma (PD); $T>R>P>S$, and the Hawk-Dove game (HD); $T>R>S>P$.
+The games are classified into the following four depending on the payoff relationships: the Harmony Game (HG); $R>T>P$ and $R>S>P$ \cite{Licht1999YaleJIntLaw}, the Stag Hunt (SH); $R>T>P>S$, the Prisoner's Dilemma (PD); $T>R>P>S$, and the Hawk-Dove game (HD); $T>R>S>P$.
+In the PD, cooperation is the strategy that benefits others by paying costs while defection is the strategy that enjoys the benefits from cooperators without paying any cost.

 In Step 4, the condition of dissatisfaction is provided as follows.
 We define sensitivity $s = 1 - \frac{i}{n_{{\rm max}}} \, (0 \leq s \leq 1)$ where $n_{\rm max}$ denotes the maximum number of agents in the neighborhood, that is, $n_{\rm max}=8$. $i$ denotes a threshold value for every level of sensitivity.
 We consider nine threshold values $i=0, 1, ..., 8$.
-Then, we assume the following step functions which decide whether agents perform L\'evy flights (or normal-type movements) or not
+Then, we assume the following step functions which decide whether agents perform L\'evy flights or not

-where $n$ denotes the number of agents in the neighborhood and $n_{\rm D}$ denotes the number of defectors in the neighborhood. $P(s)$ is the probability that agents perform L\'evy flights (or normal-type movements).
+where $n$ denotes the number of agents in the neighborhood and $n_{\rm D}$ denotes the number of defectors in the neighborhood. $P(s)$ is the probability that agents perform L\'evy flights.
 From Eq.~\ref{eq:levy_step}, nine step functions are obtained.
-When the first equation in Eq.~\ref{eq:levy_step} is satisfied, agents perform L\'evy flights (or normal-type movements).
+When the first equation in Eq.~\ref{eq:levy_step} is satisfied, agents perform L\'evy flights.
 Note that all agents have the same sensitivity.

-The distance of L\'evy flights is given by a power-law distribution $P(d)=d^{-\alpha}$.
-We fixed $d=2$ in the simulations.
-Actual observations suggest that animals use $1 \leq \alpha \leq 3$.